 You can soften the water in your home by installing a water softening device in your plumbing system.
 This device will release non-hazardous chemicals into your water that will help fight against the calcium and magnesium buildup.
 Because one of the main chemicals used to soften water is sodium, it may be wise to keep your “softened” water separate from your drinking water.

 What do I do if a leak does occur?

 Imagine you come home from a week-long vacation only to find an enormous puddle of water encircling your refrigerator.
-Your kitchen floor is flooded and the water has leaked through the floor and into the basement.
+The water covering your kitchen floor has leaked through the floor and into the basement.
 Worst of all, there is still water coming out of the refrigerator.
 What should you do?